ShivShah19/Advance-To-Do-list/README.md

 5. **Filtering Tasks:**
    - priority to show tasks based on priority level.
    - completion to show tasks based on completion status.

+## Persistence with Local Storage

+This ToDo list web app utilizes local storage to ensure that your tasks persist even if you refresh the site or close the browser.
+The tasks are stored locally on your device, allowing you to access your to-do list across sessions.

+### How it Works

+When you add, edit, complete, or delete a task, the web app updates the local storage with the latest list of tasks.
+Upon refreshing the page or returning to the app, it retrieves the tasks from local storage and displays them, maintaining your latest changes.

+### Note

+Local storage is specific to the device and browser you are using.
+If you switch browsers or use a different device, your tasks may not be synchronized.

 ## Demo